It started with a crepe.

 If this was a problem for us, it had to be for others too.

-So we launched The Good Xmas Trail, a website to help consumers find some of Australia’s most inspiring social enterprises for Christmas parties and gifts.
+So we launched The Good Xmas Trail, a website to help consumers find some of Melbourne’s most inspiring social enterprises for Christmas parties and gifts.

 The idea caught on, and so too did our realisation that people are hungry to discover and find information about consuming more conscientiously.
-Just like the sweetest of puppies, this ain’t just for Christmas.
+Yet, just like the sweetest of puppies, this isn’t just for Christmas.

-Everyone we spoke to wanted similar things: Simple ways to be a responsible consumer, ideas, a steer in the right direction and to feel good about their choices.
-To find quality, ethical options and goods which little by little create a big pile of positive change.
+Everyone we spoke to wanted similar things: Simple ways to be a responsible consumer, ideas, a steer in the right direction on how to do what they considered to be ‘the right thing’ and, at the end of the day, to feel good about their choices.
+They wanted to find quality, ethical options, products and services which, little by little, create a big pile of positive change, that do good.

 And we’re thrilled you’re here, wherever you might be on your conscious consumption journey, forging your own way as a Goodsmith.